 It is more than musicality alone that pleases the ear.
 Penned by Keith St. John (Burning Rain, Lynch Mob) and Francoise Vaal, its lyrical content has something to say, tackling anxieties in a modern world that relinquishes privacy for convenience with no regard for consequence.

-Continue reading “Music Recs #14: Ron Coolen – Rise”
+Continue reading “Album Review: Ron Coolen – Rise”